 Rambler - in Maine

-Rambler is a "leaner" and can trip you up when you're walking because he is right there by your feet.
 Rambler is an active boy who would like the same in his human family.
 He might be too much for very little kids because he can be bouncy and mouthy in his play once he gets excited.
-He is a chewer, and will hoard shoes and toys, so he needs supervision, doggy-proofing, and would benefit from some basic obedience training.
-He is making great progress with housetraining, and has had only a few accidents inside as he learns how to let his humans know he needs to go out.
+He loves to chew but can be diverted with fun toys.
+He would benefit from some basic obedience training.

-Rambler has a great personality and is so looking forward to bonding with his forever family.
+Rambler has a great personality, is a fun-loving quirky pup who is loyal, quick to bond, and is so looking forward to finding his forever family.